-- 3.2.25 Currently, STT is not part of any other water company revised draft WRMP24 preferred plan and so the NWT SRO scenario is fundamentally the same as the revised draft WRMP24 (i.e. three options). - 3.2.26 Consequently, the NWT SRO as it might be delivered under 'WRSE higher demand' and 'WRSE no SESRO' scenarios is dependent on selection of STT in future planning cycles by other water companies and is a not a 'plan' or 'programme' that can be meaningfully assessed for in combination effects at this point (since substantial components of the assessment would be speculative, and the additional SRO options would not be required until 2043 at the earliest).
+- 3.2.27 In addition, as noted in Section 2.3, there remains considerable uncertainty whether the 'WRSE higher demand' or 'WRSE no SESRO' scenarios will be required proceed, as it is dependent on confirmation from other water companies and the reliability or acceptability of other large-scale options.
+Importantly, decisions relating to implementation of the scenarios are also external to UUW's own decision making, including RAPID's gated decision-making process in respect of STT. - 3.2.28 Currently, STT is not part of any other water company revised draft WRMP24 preferred plan and so the NWT SRO scenario is fundamentally the same as the final WRMP24 (i.e. one option). - 3.2.29 Consequently, the NWT SRO as it might be delivered under 'WRSE higher demand' and 'WRSE no SESRO' scenarios is dependent on selection of STT in future planning cycles by other water companies and is a not a 'plan' or 'programme' that can be meaningfully assessed for in combination effects at this point (since substantial components of the assessment would be speculative, and the additional SRO options would not be required until 2043 at the earliest).
 Note that any such in combination effects will be addressed by the forthcoming SRO Gate 3 investigations (this includes additional groundwater modelling, water quality, ecological and hydrological monitoring and fish pass assessments) and in future WRMP cycles.